eucalyptus/nephoria/README.md

 # Nephoria
-Cloud Utilties and Automated Test Framework for Eucalyptus
+Cloud Utilities and Automated Test Framework for Eucalyptus
 =======
 Nephoria
 ======================

-nephoria is an attempt to leverage existing test code to make test writing faster and standardized.
+Nephoria is an attempt to leverage existing test code to make navigating clouds, the systems they run on, and the services they provide easier for the purpose of testing and validating cloud related operations.

+Nephoria attempts to provide the following utlities through a set of simple interfaces:
+ - Linux System Administrative Utilities
+ - Eucalyptus Cloud Administrative Utilities
+ - User Interfaces For Common AWS and Eucalyptus Cloud Services
+ - CLI Driven Testcases, Frameworks, Harness, etc..

 Installation
 ------